Demystifying channels in Microsoft Teams

 Here are a few basics and best practices that we use:

-Every team, by default, comes with one channel: General.
-It always shows up first in a team's list of channels, and it can't be deleted (every team must have at least one channel).There's a lot of variation in how General channels get used.
+Every team comes with a channel.
+It always shows up first in a team's list of channels, and it can't be deleted (every team must have at least one channel).There's a lot of variation in how you can use this first channel.

-In our big Microsoft Teams team, the General channel doesn't get used much.
+In our big Microsoft Teams team, the first-named channel, which we call General, doesn't get used much.
 Conversations and other channel activities tend to happen in the more specific channels.
-So the General channel essentially functions as a log of who's joined and left the Teams org, since our business admins keep that information up to date.
-In smaller teams with a more specific focus, the General channel might be the main place where conversations and announcements happen.
+Our first channel is a record of who joined and left the Teams group.
+Our business admins keep that information up-to-date.
+In smaller teams with a more specific focus, the first channel might be the main place where conversations and announcements happen.
 Both of these are OK.

 2. Show the channels you want, hide the ones you don't.